Types of solar panels: Which is best? - Efficiency & Cost Compared

-Poly solar panels cost approximately $0.90 to $1.00 per watt or between $297 and $330 per 330 watts.
-The differences between poly and mono solar panels are not significant, so the choice will depend on your preference, needs, and budget.
+Poly solar panels cost approximately $0.90 to $1.00 per watt.
+The differences between poly and mono solar panels are insignificant, so your choice will depend on your preference, needs, and budget.

 Poly solar panels usually have a blue hue because of the many silicon fragments.
-These panels do not have cut corners and have a lower efficiency because of their manufacturing process.
-More so, silicon fragments do not provide enough room for electrons to roam around like in mono cells.
+These panels do not have to cut corners and have a lower efficiency because of their manufacturing process.
+More so, silicon fragments do not allow electrons to roam around like in mono cells.

 Thin-film solar panels are different from mono and poly solar panels.
 They are much newer in the solar industry, and are not always designed from silicon.